Million Dollar Quartet: Songs

 Country music and country gospel loom large in the choice of songs.
 The songs of such country and Western legends as Bill Monroe, Ernest Tubb, Hank Snow and Gene Autry are among those featured.
 Lewis played most of the piano and Presley took nearly all of the lead vocals.
 The other participants easily follow Presley's lead with what seems a close familiarity with his choice of songs.
 Critics have remarked on the irony of this as rock & roll was branded as satanic music at the time.

 Carl Perkins took the lead on only "Keeper of the Key" and seemed content to play guitar and supply harmony vocals.
 He had, however, been singing all afternoon.
 Clayton Perkins and Jay Perkins and drummer W. S. Holland can be heard on the earliest titles.
 The rhythm guitar on the earlier songs was played by Charles Underwood, who was a writer for Phillips's publishing companies.
 Presley also brought with him another aspiring singer, Cliff Gleaves, who might be participating on some of the ensemble parts.

 Jerry Lee Lewis can be heard more frequently, often singing in duet with Presley and at the end of the session, when Presley got up to leave, he swiftly took over the piano and whipped off five piano ravers in rapid succession, including a rousing "Crazy Arms" (his debut Sun single) and a soulful make-over of Gene Autry's "You're the Only Star in My Blue Heaven".

-Colin Escott, author of the sleeve notes for Elvis Presley: The Million Dollar Quartet, reported that according to Sun employee and session participant Charles Underwood, Presley and Phillips went into the control room while Lewis was playing and Presley commented to Bob Johnson that "[Lewis] could go.
+Colin Escott, author of the sleeve notes for Elvis Presley: The Million Dollar Quartet, reported that according to Underwood, Presley and Phillips went into the control room while Lewis was playing and Presley commented to Bob Johnson that "[Lewis] could go.
 I think he has a great future ahead of him.
 He had a different style and the way he plays piano gets inside me."

 Johnny Cash's voice does not seem to appear on any of the released tracks.
 Since his voice is not obvious on the tracks, the point at which Cash arrived at the studio has been a matter of discussion.
 Carl Perkins and others have stated that Cash was already at the studios when Presley arrived, with Perkins adding that Cash had stopped into the studios to "get some money".